g-wallis/font-tutorials/how-to-extract-font-pdf.md

 ---
 layout: page
-title: Fonts From PDFs
+headline: Font From PDFs
+title: How to Extract Font From a PDF File Using Fontforge
-description: This tutorial will show you how to extract fonts from a PDF file using Fontforge.
+description: This tutorial will show you how to extract font from a PDF file using Fontforge.
 image: /assets/images/pdf/0-how-to-extract-fonts-pdf-fontforge.png
 nav_order: 9
-permalink: /extract-pdf/
 ---

 <center><img src="/assets/images/pdf/1-how-to-extract-fonts-pdf-fontforge.png" alt="how-to-extract-fonts-from-pdf-in-fontforge" width="35%" height="35%"/></center>

-# HOW TO EXTRACT FONTS FROM A PDF FILE USING FONTFORGE

-**This tutorial will show you how to extract fonts from a PDF file using Fontforge.**
+# {{ page.title }}

+**{{ page.description }}**

 ## How this Tutorial Is Organized
 {: .no_toc }